wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

 **M:**&ensp;You are not in the body, the body is in you!
 The mind is in you.
 They happen to you.
 They are there because you find them interesting.
 Your very nature has the infinite capacity to enjoy.
 It is full of zest and affection.
 It sheds its radiance on all that comes within its focus of awareness and nothing is excluded.
 It does not know evil nor ugliness; it hopes, it trusts, it loves.
 You people do not know how much you miss by not knowing your own true self.
 You are neither the body nor the mind, neither the fuel nor the fire.
 They appear and disappear according to their own laws.

 That which you are, your true self, you love it, and whatever you do, you do for your own happiness.
 To find it, to know it and to cherish it is your basic urge.
 Since time immemorial you loved yourself, but never wisely.
 Use your body and mind wisely in the service of the self, that is all.
 Be true to your own self, love your self absolutely.
 Do not pretend that you love others as yourself.
 Unless you have realised them as one with yourself, you cannot love them.
 Don't pretend to be what you are not, don’t refuse to be what you are.
 Your love of others is the result of self-knowledge, not its cause.
 Without self-realisation, no virtue is genuine.
 When you know beyond all doubting that the same life flows through all that is and you are that life, you will love all naturally and spontaneously.
-When you realise the depth and fullness of your love of yourself, you know that every living being and the entire universe are included in your affection.
+When you realise the depth and fullness of your love of yourself, you know that every living beïng and the entire universe are included in your affection.
 But when you look at anything as separate from you, you cannot love it for you are afraid of it.
 Alienation causes fear and fear deepens alienation.
 It is a vicious circle.
 Only self-realisation can break it.
 Go for it resolutely.